dvarrui/libro-de-actividades/actividades/add/ssh/ssh-debian-windows.md

 > Make sure to not disconnect your ssh session but create a new one as a ‘just incase’.
 > Verify that you can perform any required actions with this user(eg: su into root if you are not allowing root logins.)

+---

-#ANEXO 2: COnfiguración de seguridad en máquinas GNU/Linux
+# ANEXO 2: COnfiguración de seguridad en máquinas GNU/Linux
 Editing hosts.allow and hosts.deny Files

 To restrict access to your Unix or Linux machine, you must modify the /etc/hosts.allow and /etc/host.deny files.
 These files are used by the tcpd (tcp wrapper) and sshd programs to decide whether or not to accept a connection coming in from another IP address.
 ITS recommends that to start with, you restrict access to only those network addresses you are certain should be allowed access.
 The following two example files allow connections from any address in the virginia.edu network domain, but no others.